ndgigliotti/dsc-phase-4-project/README.md

 #### Polymorphism

-I've designed the text processing functions in `tools.language` to be polymorphic: capable of handling both a single string document and various types of iterables of documents.
-This level of flexibility is arguably overkill for the present task, but it allows the functions to be easily deployed within Scikit-Learn's `FunctionTransformer` (where they take array input) or as the `TfidfVectorizer.preprocessor` (where they take string input).
-They can also directly handle Pandas `Series` objects.
+I've designed the raw-text processing functions in `tools.language` to be polymorphic: capable of handling both a single string document and various types of iterables of documents.
+This level of flexibility is arguably overkill for the present task.

+#### FreqVectorizer

+I extended Scikit-Learn's `TfidfVectorizer` to be capable of much more advanced preprocessing out of the box.
+In addition to the many new text filters, there's built-in stemming and lemmatization, better stopwords selection, and the option to mark negation or parts of speech.

 #### VaderVectorizer

 Another notable development is the `VaderVectorizer`, which extracts VADER (Valence Aware Dictionary and Sentiment Reasoner) polarity scores from documents and turns them into short vectors of shape (n_samples, 4).
-This is essentially just a fancy wrapper around the VADER tools from NLTK, which integrates them with the Scikit-Learn API.
-Nevertheless, it proved very useful for the current project.
+This is essentially just a fancy wrapper around the VADER tools from NLTK, which integrates them with the Scikit-Learn API and implements caching.
+It proved very useful for the current project.

 ### Sweeps